-Captions can be added to your Kaltura Audio and Video one of two ways, either by requesting machine captioning or uploading an existing captions file.
+Captions can be added to your Kaltura audio and video by requesting machine captioning, alignment of a text transcript, or by uploading an existing captions file.

 You can request machine captioning for any video that is uploaded to Kaltura.
 Machine captions are generated by a computer and have an accuracy rate of 70-80% so they must be reviewed and edited to ensure they are accurate.
 Machine captions are a great way to start when captioning a video.